Who needs to register?

-At present we do not publish our register of food premises online.
-However, most registered food businesses appear on our hygiene rating information or "scores on the doors" pages.
-We hope to publish our register in the near future however, if you have any questions, please contact us.
+At present we do not publish our full register of food premises online.
+However, most registered food businesses appear on our Food Hygiene Rating Scheme.

 The Council's dedicated team of Environmental Health Officers help to ensure that all food is safe to eat.
 Most of the work involves inspecting the food businesses, dealing with any complaints and investigating outbreaks of food borne illnesses, though we also sample food and offer advice and information.
 Please see our Food Safety web pages for more information.